Subfly/subfly_website/content/apps/yaba/privacy-policy.md

 - Import/export data
 - Cache and temporary files

-### 3.2 CloudKit Synchronization
+### 3.2 Server-less Synchronization
-YABA uses CloudKit synchronization by default for:
+YABA uses a server-less peer-to-peer synchronization system:
-- Bookmarks and collections
+- No servers or cloud services are involved in data transmission
-- Delete logs for sync purposes
+- Data is transmitted directly between your devices
-- Data is encrypted and stored in your personal iCloud account
+- All data remains under your complete control
-- Data is stored under your iCloud account, not ours
+- We have no access to your data during transmission
-- We have no access to your CloudKit data
+- We cannot intercept, store, or process your sync data
-- Data persists in your iCloud even if the app is deleted
+- Synchronization occurs only between devices you control

-### 3.3 CloudKit Data Handling
+### 3.3 Sync Data Handling
-- All CloudKit data is encrypted by Apple
+- All sync data is encrypted during transmission
-- Data is stored in your personal iCloud storage space
+- Data is transmitted directly between your devices only
-- We cannot access, read, or recover your CloudKit data
+- We cannot access, read, or recover your sync data
-- We cannot use your CloudKit data for any purpose
+- We cannot use your sync data for any purpose
-- Data is subject to Apple's iCloud Terms of Service
+- No third-party services are involved in synchronization
-- You control your CloudKit data through your Apple ID settings
+- You control all aspects of data synchronization

 ## 4. Data Ownership